 2 x THINGS THAT MATTER

 1. Write things down.
 Don’t force yourself to remember things – that’s just another burden on your mental load.
 Keep notes in your phone, or carry a notebook with you (that’s my preference).
 Write down everything and anything you know you need to do, try, or remember.

 3 x IMPORTANT RULES

 1. Allocate enough time.
 Don’t spend your life rushing because you’re not realistic about how long kids take to do things.
 Kids take a loooooong tiiiiiime to do things they are not particularly interested in.
 Make sure you leave enough time for the feet dragging and things will feel much less stressed.

 4 x THINGS TO DO RIGHT NOW

 4. Plan a week of meals.
-Again, we can’t stress enough how much of a game-changer meal planning is, so I’ve added it twice.
+Again, I can’t stress enough how much of a game-changer meal planning is, so I’ve added it twice.
 Plan out the food for breakfast, lunch and dinner and you’ll remove so much mental load every single day.

 5 x RESOURCES